Edoardopericoli/car-recognition-app/README.md

 using the validation data and saving the model, the architecture, the initial parameters and the score into a subfolder inside the folder "models".
 Each of the subfolder will be named in chronological order, so we can have a history of the models run.
-The main file can be executed using from UNIX Shell.
+The main file can be executed using UNIX Shell.